 HMD Global (Nokia)

 Since all HMD phones run Android One, which is a stock version of Android, we expect most, if not all, of the company’s 2018 and 2017 lineup to receive the Android 9.0 Pie update.
 It’s been confirmed that the Nokia 8 and 8 Sirocco will receive the update before the end of the year.
 The newly released Nokia 7.1 will also be receiving the update by the end of November.

-HMD Global phones confirmed to be receiving Android 9.0 Pie:
+HMD Global phones that have received Android 9.0 Pie:

 - Nokia 7 Plus